 Corwin Partners leveraged a targeted off-market campaign toward psychographicly-identified innovators, early adopters, equity referrals, and friends of the program.
 We achieved presale requirements for the first building, Hampden 53, during a six-month off-market sales campaign.
 By collecting feedback during the presales period, we were able to identify buyer preferences and design improvements.
-We also adjusted to a slower selling plan prior to construction and increased its market acceptance to that of the rest of the building.
+We quickly identified objections and brought positive design adjustments to a slower-selling unit type prior to construction start and increased its market acceptance to that of the rest of the building.
 Continued sales success resulted in 75 percent of the building being sold from floorplans and that incredible sales velocity allowed us to push pricing as high as 20 percent over initial pro-forma.

 Our team launched the second building, Hampden 73, three months after Hampden 53.
 Leveraging leads collected from the previous launch, we were able to quickly secure early buyers in Hampden 73 during an off-market campaign.
 Our team achieved construction presale requirements within 60 days of going to market.
 Given the strong neighborhood amenities and the perceived lack of interest in building amenities during the presales period, we advocated for a conversion of common area to salable exterior space and increased revenue by $1.8M as a result.
 The building was 80 percent sold from floorplans.
 Doing so generated additional urgency and allowed for price increases in excess of 15% over pro-forma.